ComScore

 15. Pear

-Pears are great examples of fruits that may be sold in sugary syrup if canned.
-Stick to fresh pears free of stems, skins and pits.
+Pears are another great example of fruits often sold in sugary syrup when canned.
+Stick to fresh pears free of stems, skins and pits, advises the AKC.
+Peeling the skin off is best, then chop the pear into smaller pieces.
 Your dog will thank you for the vitamin C, vitamin K and copper.

 what fruits can dogs eat pineapple